KevinMarquette/kevinmarquette.github.io/_posts/2018-12-23-Powershell-null-everything-you-wanted-to-know.md

     }
 ```

 I wanted to assign a value to the object property only if it existed.
 In most cases, the original object had a value that would evaluate to `$true` in the `if` statement.
-But I ran into issue that the value was occasionally not getting set.
+But I ran into an issue where the value was occasionally not getting set.
 I debugged into and I found that the object did have the property but it was a blank string value.
 This prevented it from ever getting updated with the previous logic.
 So I added a proper `$null` check and everything worked.

 ``` posh
     if ( $null -ne $object.property )